Lemoncode/master-frontend-lemoncode/04-frameworks/07-nextjs/01-app/08-client-side-rendering/README.md

 npm install
 ```

-# Server Side Rendering
+# Client Side Rendering

 If we don't need to pre-render the data and frequently updating data.

 - The page is generated on client side.
 - Available on pages and internal components.